thebopshoobop/iter-range/README.md

 <a name="Range+lastIndexOf"></a>

 ### range.lastIndexOf(searchElement, [fromIndex]) ⇒ <code>number</code>
-Iterate over the range returning the index of the last instance of the given element or -1.
+Return the index of the last instance of the given element or -1.

 **Kind**: instance method of [<code>Range</code>](#Range)